alchatti/ws-git-beyond-basics/README.md

-# Git beyone the basics - workshop
+# Git beyoned the basics - workshop

 Slides for the workshop "Git beyone the basics" at CodersHQ.